redhat-performance/jetlag/docs/deploy-sno-performancelab.md

 3. Upgrade RHEL to at least RHEL 8.6

 You need to be running at least RHEL 8.6 to have the minimal `podman`.
-By default, the SCALE lab installs RHEL 8.2.
 We recommend upgrading to RHEL 8.9 using the `/root/update-latest-rhel-release.sh` script provisioned by the QUADS system.
 You can determine the installed version by looking at `/etc/redhat-release`, and the update script allows you to ask what versions are available:

 ```console
 [root@<bastion> ~]# cat /etc/redhat-release